dayanacavalcante/Obesity-Estimate/README.md

 - Most people with the highest level of obesity do not practice physical activity;
 - The vast majority drink two liters of water a day;
 - Most drink alcohol sometimes;
-- The group with the highest level of obesity spends 1 hour a day using technologies;
+- The group with the highest level of obesity spend 1 hour a day using technologies;
 - Most of the group use public transport;
 ### _Relationships Between Variables_